 (Camille Claudel c.
 1884)

 In contrast to the established ideal of the artist genius personified as male, the artist’s muse is widely perceived as female.
 The artist commands the active role in this relationship and therefore the muse assumes the role of passive decorative object on to which he may project his deepest desires, fantasies and fears.
 Picasso’s muse, for example, was famously Dora Maar, an artist in her own right, yet known more for her association with the painter than for her own work.

 (Camille Claudel in the studio, c.1896)

 Claudel met Rodin at his workshop at the age of nineteen; he was twenty four years older and also married.
 Rodin would not leave his wife for Claudel, aiming to keep both women in his life.
 The male sculptor was a known womanizer, a reputation celebrated in the mythology of the male artist.
-Such a sexual affair between a much younger female student and an older male tutor is one which has been played out again and again, not only within the art world, but indicative of the gendered power relationships of wider society.
+Such a sexual affair between a much younger female student and an older male tutor is one which has been played out again and again.

 Claudel faced many trials as a woman and as a female artist.
 Her talent was recognised and supported by her father but other members of her family were against Claudel’s involvement in the viewed scandalous world of artists.
 As a woman in late 19th century French society however, the support of her family was crucial to survival.